Spending for the Love of Pets

 Pets are a part of the family, and it shows in our spending.

-US pet-related spend rose nearly 78% from $57.8 billion in 2013 to $102.8 billion by the end of 2021, according to the Bureau Labor of Statistics (BLS).
+US pet-related spend rose nearly 78% from $57.8 billion in 2013 to $102.8 billion by the end of 2021, according to the Bureau of Labor Statistics (BLS).
 To put it into perspective, consumers spent more than $5,700 in 2021 on their furry, scaley, or feathery companion.
 This outpaces spending in other categories such as alcoholic beverages ($73.8 billion) and women’s clothing ($87.9 billion) in 2021.

 When BLS analyzed CPI and consumer expenditure, they found that consumers continued to spend on pets despite price changes.
 In other words, they’re not deterred by inflation.
 This may have been driven by the want of companionship, especially during the pandemic.